PvPClt/project/album_en.md

 ![](Images/En_Album_07.jpg)

+Russia, Moscow, the Kremlin.
-The Russian president’s office.
-A giant plasma screen on the wall shows the news.
-Vladimir Putin and Health Minister Michael Murashko sit at the table.
+The Russian president, Vladimir Putin, and the Health Minister, Michael Murashko, are seated at the table.
 News report on TV:  the new Russian budget increases healthcare spending by 30%.

 **Putin:**